AnggaR96s/Reforestation/README.md

-## Why did the feline fail the lie detector test?
-Because he be lion.
+## What time did the man go to the dentist?
+Tooth hurt-y.